grame-cncm/embaudio/web/docs/lectures/lecture10.md

 It is (temporarily) available through sildes [here](lecture10/img/cours_2_os.pdf)

 ## A teensy program with protothreads
-Download the [teensy_protothreads_blink.tar](lecture10/img/teensy_protothreads_blink.tar) archive and uncompress it.
+Download the [protothreads_blink.tar](lecture10/img/protothreads_blink.tar) archive and uncompress it.
-Again you have to set up the definition of   `$ARDUINOPATH` (your arduino installation) and `$MYDSPPATH` (location of the AUD MyDsp library on your computer).
-The Makefile is only different in the sense that we have added ``./protothread`` directory into the ``INCLUDE_PATH``.

-Have a look at the ``main.cpp`` program.
+Have a look at the ``protothread_blink.ino`` program.
 This programs defines two protothreads:`thread_red_led` that switch the LED state every  seconds, and `thread_sine` that changes the sine tune every 0.25 seconds.
 Both these thread are unlock by a dedicated timer.

 Can you understand how it works?